-Sadiq Malik is a Principal at Digital Bridge Holdings, LLC.
+Sadiq Malik is a Principal at Digital Bridge and Digital Colony.
 Mr. Malik is a seasoned investment professional with in-depth investing experience in private, distressed and public equities across a variety of industries.

-Prior to joining Digital Bridge in 2017, Mr. Malik was a co-founding partner of Oskie Capital, a public and private equity firm, which invested in companies undergoing positive business transformations and corporate change.
-During his time there, Mr. Malik led Oskie’s investments in the communications infrastructure space including datacenters and satellite operators and was also involved in Oskie’s cable investments.
+Prior to joining Digital Bridge, Mr. Malik was a co-founding partner of Oskie Capital, a public and private equity firm, which invests in companies undergoing positive business transformations and corporate change.
+During his time there, Mr. Malik led Oskie’s investments in the communications infrastructure space including datacenters and satellite operators and was also involved in the firm's cable investments.